Red Right Hand

-"Red Right Hand" is a song by Australian rock band Nick Cave and the Bad Seeds.
-It was released as a single from their eighth studio album, Let Love In (1994), on 24 October 1994.
-A condensed version was included in the single, while the longer version was included with the album.
-The title comes from John Milton's epic poem Paradise Lost, in which it refers to the vengeful hand of God.
+"Red Right Hand" is a song by the Australian rock band Nick Cave and the Bad Seeds.
+It was released as a single from their eighth studio album, Let Love In (1994), on 24 October 1994 by Mute Records.
+An edited version was included on the single, while the longer version was included on the album.
+The title comes from John Milton's epic poem Paradise Lost (1667), in which it refers to the vengeful hand of God.

 The song has become one of Nick Cave's signature songs, being performed at most of his concerts; only "The Mercy Seat" has appeared in more of his live sets since 1984.
-It has since become best known for its use in the Scream film series and later as the theme song to the British crime drama series Peaky Blinders, which resulted in the song receiving a re-release single in 2014.
-It has been covered by Arctic Monkeys, PJ Harvey, Iggy Pop, Jarvis Cocker and Snoop Dogg, among others.
+It has since become best known for its use in the Scream film series and later as the theme song to the British period crime drama TV series Peaky Blinders, which resulted in the song receiving a re-release single in 2014.
+It has been covered by ex-partner PJ Harvey, Arctic Monkeys, Iggy Pop, Pete Yorn, Jarvis Cocker and Snoop Dogg, among others.

-In 2005 Cave guested on his former girlfriend Anita Lane's cover of the song.
+In 2005, Cave was a guest performer on his former girlfriend Anita Lane's cover of the song.